 How to lose respect and alienate investors in a private equity pitch

 I asked the LP panel at SuperInvestor 2015 what the worst pitch they’ve ever seen was.
 On the panel were Catherine Lewis La Torre, Anna Dayn, Spencer Miller and Marc der Kinderen.
 Between them, they review 400 fund pitches every year and they’ve seen them all – the good, the bad and the ugly.
 Of those, they eventually invest in about 10 of them.

-The pitches they recalled as the worst show how a single snapshot of the fund manager’s behaviour forms the basis of the investor’s decision whether or not to continue the conversation.
+The pitches they recalled as the worst show how a single snapshot of a fund manager’s behaviour determines the investor’s decision whether or not to continue the conversation.